 A management tool that is designed to limit the use of selected drugs for quality, safety or utilization reasons.
 There may be limits on the amount of the drug that we cover per prescription or for a defined period of time.

 A geographic area where a prescription drug plan accepts members if it limits membership based on where people live.
 The plan may disenroll you if you move out of the plan’s service area.

 A set time when members can change their health or drug plans or return to Original Medicare.
 Situations in which you may be eligible for a Special Enrollment Period include: if you move outside the service area, if you are getting "Extra Help" with your prescription drug costs, if you move into a nursing home or if we violate our contract with you.

 A costly or unique prescription drug (classified within the Specialty Tier) that often requires special handling and/or close monitoring.

-A Standard Pharmacy is one that contracts with a Medicare Part D plan, allowing members of the plan to fill prescriptions using their plan benefit, but does not offer the lowest copays and coinsurance offered by the preferred pharmacy.
+A standard pharmacy is one that contracts with a Medicare Part D plan allowing members of the plan to fill prescriptions using their plan benefit, but may not offer the lowest copays and coinsurance that are offered by a preferred pharmacy.